JGSuw/rospy_crazyflie/README.md

 It is also highly reccommended that you install the Bitcraze [Crazyflie Client GUI](https://github.com/bitcraze/crazyflie-clients-pthon).
 This GUI provides a means to debug Crazyflies, modify their link URI, and more.

 ## Installing crazyflie-lib-python
-To install this dependency, first upgrade your pip wheel
+To install this dependency, first upgrade your pip wheel for Python 2

 ```
 sudo apt install python-pip